Mike Irving - Macclesfield Web Developer

-Import MySQL Website Data into Microsoft SQL Server 2005
+Import MySQL Data into MS SQL Server

 Recently I have been working on a new shopping website, written in C# and SQL Server, that was to replace on old website that had been written in Perl, with a MySQL database.